 - Seaweed – A little kelp or dulse disappears into marinara and adds nutrients (and salt).

 - Apple – No, really!
 Cook it with the onions to add a lovely sweetness (and fiber) to the sauce and reduce the “bite” of the onions.
 You can see an apple in my photo above of the ingredients in my most recent marinara.

 - Turnip – I’m serious!
 It has an effect similar to apple.
 Cook it with the onions.

 - Red wine – Add a glug about halfway through the simmering phase.

-- Sugar, sorghum syrup, or honey – just a touch!
+- Sugar, sorghum syrup, or honey (use the code Katie15 for 15% off at that site!) – just a touch!
 Adding a bit of sweetness improves the overall flavor of the sauce; if you’re not getting it from fruit, wine, or turnip, you may want to add sweetness with one of these.

 - Sliced olives – Add these while sauce is simmering.

 - Baking soda – If a big serving of tomato sauce sometimes gives you excess stomach acid, add a pinch of baking soda to your sauce along with the spices, and stir it in quickly.